cfe-lab/CFEIntact/docs/workflow.md

 ### BLAST Analysis

-Optionally, HIVIntact calls the NCBI's `blastn` program to obtain alignment data that is region-based, as opposed to the global alignment provided by `mafft`.
+Optionally, CFEIntact calls the NCBI's `blastn` program to obtain alignment data that is region-based, as opposed to the global alignment provided by `mafft`.

 ## Analysis steps

-HIVIntact performs multiple analysis steps that are independent of each other.
+CFEIntact performs multiple analysis steps that are independent of each other.
 Most of these analyses are optional and controlled by passing a command line option to the main program.

 Table below lists all of the independent steps: